varsh-21/Responsive-Product-page/README.md

 **✨ Features**
-## **Mobile View Functionality**

-The product page is fully responsive and optimized for mobile devices.
+The product page is fully responsive.

 ## **Features Product Page**
 - ****